CHAPTER 2

 (7)

-Unsolicited informational material, publications, or subscriptions related to the city official's or employee's performance of his or her official duties;
+Unsolicited informational material, publications, or subscriptions related to the city official's or employee's performance of official duties;

 (8)